-The Construction Management Department does not utilize a program specific admission process.
+The Construction Management Department does not utilize a program-specific admission process.
 Once you have decided the Edmonds College Construction Management Program is right for you, simply apply for admission.
-Applications for Admission are accepted on a continuing basis throughout the year.
+Applications for Admission are accepted continuingly throughout the year.

-Students who are pursuing a degree or certificate must take a Math and English placement test.
-This placement test is not necessary if you have completed appropriate college level math and/or English courses at Edmonds College or can be shown on a transcript from another college.
+Students pursuing a degree or certificate must take a Math and English placement test.
+This placement test is unnecessary if you have completed appropriate college-level math and/or English courses at Edmonds College or m another college.

-If you are taking classes related to current or future work and are not pursuing a degree or certificate at this time, you do not need to take placement testing.
+If you are taking classes related to current or future work and are not pursuing a degree or certificate, you do not need to take placement testing.
 Be sure to declare your intent correctly on the admissions form.
 In any case, it is advisable to consult with the instructor or department head to ensure that you have the skills required to be successful in the class.

 Construction Management Program Mission and Goals

 The Construction Management Department experiences an attrition rate of between 3 percent and 6 percent of new students.
 Most of these students leave the program for reasons other than difficulty with the course work.
 The course work is rigorous, but success is readily achievable for motivated and engaged students.